ltrentino/anaemia_project/README.md

 An ARIMA model was used to forecast time series.
 Based on the World Health Organization target of reducing anaemia by 50% by 2025 (see policy brief https://apps.who.int/iris/bitstream/handle/10665/148556/WHO_NMH_NHD_14.4_eng.pdf?ua=1), a forcast of 5 years was selected.
 This was applied to a list of the top 50 most populated countries.

+To measure the model accuracy sklearn.metrics MAPE and RMSE were used, with MAPE scores ranging from 0.05 to 3.95 (96.05-99.05% accuracy)

 # App hosting

 The app is hosted on ...AWS / Horoku?